telerik/maui-docs/controls/collectionview/grouping/styling.md

 To style the group header and the footer, set the following properties:

-* `GroupHeaderStyle` (`Style` with target type `CollectionViewGroupHeaderItemView`)&mdash;Specifies the style applied to the group header when grouping is applied.
+* `GroupContainerStyle` (`Style` with target type `RadCollectionViewGroupItem`)&mdash;Specifies the style applied to the group header when grouping is applied.
-* `GroupFooterStyle` (`Style` with target type `CollectionViewGroupFooterItemView`)&mdash;Specifies the style applied to the group footer when the `Footer` property is set and `IsGroupFooterVisible` is set to `true`.

-The `GroupHeaderStyle` has a `ExpandButtonStyle` property that allows you to style the expand button.
+The `GroupContainerStyle` has a `ExpandCollapseIndicatorStyle` property that allows you to style the expand button.
+The `ExpandCollapseIndicatorStyle` (`Style` with target type `Label`).

-The following example shows how to use the `GroupHeaderStyle`:
+The following example shows how to use the `GroupContainerStyle`:

 **1.** Define the following business object: